 - The Future Stewards publication 10 Tools for Systems Change to a Zero Carbon World has short explanations of a range of system change methods and case studies for each one. - The UNDP have been developing a methodology based on taking a portfolio approach their recent publication System Change: A Guidebook for Adopting Portfolio Approaches details what they've learnt and provides examples of their work. - Viable Cities in Sweden has been working with 23 municipalities to embed a systems approach to climate transition, with the aim of reaching climate neutrality by 2030.
 Viable Cities is a strategic innovation programme in Sweden focusing on the transition to climate-neutral and sustainable cities.
 The programme's mission is climate neutral cities 2030 with a good life for all within planetary boundaries.
 Viable Cities is a catalyst for new forms of cooperation between cities, industry, academia, research institutes and civil society.
 The aim is to change the way Swedish cities operate in line with national, environmental, and climate goals as well as international commitments linked to the Global Sustainability Goals Agenda 2030 and the Paris Agreement.
-The programme's timeframe is 2017-2030 and it is implemented with support by Vinnova, the Swedish Energy Agency and Formas, with the Swedish Energy Agency as the responsible authority. - Looking beyond European cases, there are a range of examples analysed in the American Journal of Community Psychology Special Edition on Systems Change, covering a process for addressing institutional racism in the health care system; a strategy for eliciting and altering the mental models used by members of interagency teams; efforts to create a health competent community in a rural South Africa community plagued by HIV/AIDS; action research efforts with a police department to support the transformation to community policing and more. - Demonstration of systemic solutions for the territorial deployment of the circular economy
+The programme's timeframe is 2017-2030 and it is implemented with support by Vinnova, the Swedish Energy Agency and Formas, with the Swedish Energy Agency as the responsible authority. - Multiple case studies from the OECD are available from page 76 of their Multiple case studies from the OECD are available from page 76 of their report Systems Innovation: Synthesis Report6, covering sustainable housing, retrofitting, smart cities, e-mobility, green growth, long term care, and cluster policies. - Looking beyond European cases, there are a range of examples analysed in the American Journal of Community Psychology Special Edition on Systems Change, covering a process for addressing institutional racism in the health care system; a strategy for eliciting and altering the mental models used by members of interagency teams; efforts to create a health competent community in a rural